YoungGer/Udacity-SensorFusion-NanoDegree/3d_object_tracking/README.md

 Implement the method "matchBoundingBoxes", which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
 Matches must be the ones with the highest number of keypoint correspondences.

 **Solution:**
-Construct `prev_curr_box_score` which records the frequency / score of box pair.
+Construct `prev_curr_box_score` which records the frequency / score of box-box pair.
 Iterate matched key points.
-If the matched points belong to the bounding boxs, then the corresponding boxs score increse by one.
+If the matched points belong to the bounding box pair, then the corresponding box-box pair score increse by one.
 Last, for each quiry box, select the train box id which has the biggest score.

 ```
 void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &bbBestMatches, DataFrame &prevFrame, DataFrame &currFrame)